Advanced Topics in Cardiobiology Course Policies

 - Attendance is mandatory.
 There will be a sign-in sheet for each session.
 Missing more than one session without an excused absence will result in a reduction of grade by one unit (e.g. second absence will result in a reduction of grade from A to A-, and third unexcused absence will result in a reduction of grade from A to B+).

 - Electronics Policy.
 In order to encourage participation by all students, there will be a strict electronics policy for this course.
-Laptops may only be used to access the article being discussed.
-Smartphone use is not allowed.
+Laptops may only be used to access the article being discussed and take the quiz.
+Smartphone use is not allowed except for taking the quiz.
 Misuse of any electronic devices will result in a reduction of grade by one unit (i.e. A to A-).